Readings in Contemporary Hindi (PG)

 - knowledge and understanding of Hindi vocabulary at an intermediate level

 - knowledge and understanding of the appropriateness of basic Hindi structures and expressions in a given context

 - the ability to understand medium-length passages in written Hindi taken from literary and journalistic sources

 - the ability to produce medium-length passages in written Hindi

-Total of 22 weeks teaching with 2 hours classroom contact per week.
-In addition 12 hours of lectures and tutorials over the 12 week period.
+Total of 20 weeks teaching with 2 hours classroom contact per week in language classes.

 Scope and syllabus